ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 -----

-TensorFlow works for you
+use what you need

 -----

-By this I mean: TensorFlow does what you tell it to, not the reverse.
+TensorFlow works for you!
+Use it where it does things that help you.

 TensorFlow is a tool.
 It's a very general tool, on the one hand.
 It's also a tool with lots of pieces.
 You can use [some](/20170312-use_only_what_you_need_from_tensorflow/) of the pieces.
 Or you can decide not to use TensorFlow altogether!